 Healthy Food Access

-Healthy Food Financing Initiatives (HFFI) are the proven and economically sustainable solution to the lack of fresh food access in lower-income, underserved communities.
-Created with support from Voices for Healthy Kids, this report provides champions, allies and stakeholders with the background, data and resources to demonstrate the impact and success of healthy food financing efforts.
+Healthy Food Financing Initiatives (HFFI) are the proven and economically sustainable solution to the lack of fresh food access in underserved communities.
+Created with support from Voices for Healthy Kids, this report provides champions, allies and stakeholders with the background, data and resources to demonstrate the impact and success of HFFIs.

 The Center for Healthy Food Access is a national collaborative effort working to increase access to and demand for healthy foods and beverages in underserved urban and rural communities.
 With support from the Robert Wood Johnson Foundation, The Food Trust launched The Center in a collective effort to improve people’s health and quality of life.
-Now more than ever, stakeholders need to strengthen coalitions to demonstrate support for and communicate the benefits of programs and policies working to ensure that a culture of health in a diverse society lasts for generations to come.
+Now more than ever, we must work to ensure that a culture of health in a diverse society lasts for generations to come.

 Targeted advocacy efforts are leading to state and local policy changes that encourage the development of supermarkets and other healthy food retail in lower-income, underserved communities.
 The Food Trust has a phased approach to developing and advancing state and local policies that address the challenges associated with grocery retail development.